zerovolts/cellgrid/README.md

-A temporarily-named library that implements many common operations over generic 2D matrices.
+A library that implements many common operations over generic 2D matrices.
 This came about after having implemented the same flood-fill, neighbor selection, and other operations in multiple grid-based game projects.

 The core of this library is the `Grid<T>` type along with its selection and flood iterators.